SMB Innovation Program FAQs

 - Does everyone in the startup need to relocate to the Boston area for the duration of the program?

 - We encourage all startups members to be on location at our Waltham headquarters.
-This will allow the startups to connect with mentors, advisors, Constant Contact employees, and other startups.
+This will allow the startups to connect with mentors, advisors, and other startups.
 However, we do know that not everyone may be able to attend the full session due to familial, medical or other reasons.
 Priority will be given to those startups that can guarantee a majority of their team can participate.

 - What are the selection criteria?